Cardiology Associates of North MS

 Ambulatory Electrocardiogram

-An ambulatory electrocardiogram serves much the same purpose as a regular electrocardiogram, providing a graphic record of the heart’s electrical impulses.
-However, an ambulatory electrocardiogram, also known as Holter monitoring, ambulatory ECG or ambulatory EKG, measures the heart’s electrical activity over longer periods of time.
+Ambulatory electrocardiogram, also known as Holter monitoring, ambulatory ECG, or ambulatory EKG, measures the heart’s electrical activity over longer periods of time.

 The most commonly performed radiographic exam, a chest X-ray is an image of a patient’s thorax.
-Affording a view of the heart, lungs and bones of the spine and chest, it is regularly used to detect problems with these organs and structures inside the chest.
-Though a chest X-ray does not provide visual evidence of the interior structures of the heart, it’s quite useful in observing the location, size and shape of the heart, lungs and blood vessels.
+Affording a view of the heart, lungs, and bones of the spine and chest, it is regularly used to detect problems with these organs and structures inside the chest.

 Echocardiogram

-Also known as a cardiac ultrasound, an echocardiogram is diagnostic sonography of the heart.
-In other words, it uses sound waves to take “moving pictures” of the heart in order to create a two- or three-dimensional image.
-It can provide a wealth of helpful information, including the size and shape of the heart, its pumping capacity, and the location and extent of any damage to its tissues
+Also known as a cardiac ultrasound, an echocardiogram is a diagnostic sonography of the heart providing a wealth of helpful information, including the size and shape of the heart, its pumping capacity, and the location and extent of any damage to its tissues

 Exercise Stress Test